jbohren/conman/README.md

 ### Audience

-This tool is meant for people who wish to do real-time robot state estimation and control within the Orocos framework.
+This tool is meant for robotics researchers who wish to do real-time robot state estimation and control within the Orocos real-time toolkit (RTT).
 While this is a ROS-independent framework, tools for ROS integration are provided in the **conman_ros** package.

 ### Scope